steog88/PhysBiblio/README.md

 ## 4. Data paths
 PhysBiblio now saves data, by default, in the directories specified by the `appdirs` package using `user_config_dir` and `user_data_dir`.
+Both the directories are indicated at the beginning when launching `PhysBiblio` via command line.

 The stored configuration includes a `profiles.db` file, containing the information on the existing profiles.

-The stored data, which may be moved to a different folder, include:
+The stored data include:
 * a `pdf/` subfolder, with the PDF for all the papers.
-This is shared for all the profiles unless you set different paths in the configuration files of each profile;
+This is usually shared among all the profiles, unless you set different paths in the configuration of each profile;
 * sets of `.db` and `.log` files, which contain the database and an error log for each profile.

 You can change some of the paths and file names in the configuration.